-So if it's not Christmas or Easter, what IS the most important event in the life of the church?
-I suggest that one of the most significant things we do as Presbyterians is ordain elders to lead the church, as we have done this morning.
 In the Presbyterian tradition, the office of elder, or presbyter, is the highest office and the most important job.
 It's so important that we name our churches after them.
 The word Presbyterian comes from the Greek word presbuteros, which means elder.
 Presbyterian means "ruled by elders."
+In a sense it's a position of authority.
+The people you elected to serve also have gifts and abilities they bring.
+But leadership in the church is more than that.
 So this morning I want us to take a few moments to talk about the important role of elders in the church by looking at the 3 Rs.
 I'm not talking about reading, riting, and rithmatic.
 I'm talking about the reason, the requirements, and the responsibilities of elders in the church.

 First of all, the reason.
 Why do we go through this process of electing and then ordaining elders?
 The primary reason is the Bible.
-We find the origins of the office of elder in the Old Testament.
-For example, in our reading from Numbers we find God instructing Moses directly to appoint elders from among the people to help lead the Israelites.
-God tells Moses, "Go get 70 people that are already leaders and I will put some of my Spirit on them so they can bear the burden of leadership with vou."
+We find the origins of the office of elder very early in the Old Testament.
+For example, in our reading from Exodus we find Moses exhausted from trying to do all the work himself.
+His father-in-law wisely tells him to find some leaders to help carry out the work.
+In the book of Numbers, God tells Moses, "Go get 70 people that are already leaders and I will put some of my Spirit on them so they can bear the burden of leadership with you."
 We find the same principle in the New Testament.
 In the Apostle Paul's letter to Titus He says, "This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you."
 In other words, he gave Titus the job of identifying people to serve as elders to bear the burden of the people.